farrelleoin93/milestone-3-seed-shelf/README.md

 ## <a name="acknowledgements">Acknowledgements</a>

 - I would like to thank mentor Akshat Garg for all his invaluable advice during my three mentor sessions.
-- I would also like to thank Tim, Michael and Fatima from code Institute tutors
+- I would also like to thank the turors at Code Institute, in particular Tim, Michael and Fatima for their help during this project.

 ## <a name="contact">Contact</a>
 If you have any questions regarding this project feel free to contact me at farrelleoin93@gmail.com.